Arthur Golden: Career

 Golden's most well-known novel, Memoirs of a Geisha, was written over a six-year period.
 The novel was re-written in its entirety three times during its development.
 Golden changed the point of view with each re-write, eventually settling on Sayuri's perspective.

 During research for the novel, Golden conducted interviews with a number of geisha, including famous ex-geisha Mineko Iwasaki.
 After the Japanese edition of the novel was published, Golden was sued by Iwasaki for breach of contract and defamation of character, with Iwasaki alleging that Golden had agreed to protect her anonymity if she was interviewed about her life as a geisha, due to the traditional code of silence held between geisha in regard to their clients.
 The lawsuit was settled out of court in February 2003.

 After its release in 1997, Memoirs of a Geisha spent two years on the New York Times bestseller list.
 It has sold more than four million copies in English and has been translated into thirty-two languages around the world.
 In 2005, Memoirs of a Geisha was made into a feature film, starring Ziyi Zhang, Michelle Yeoh, Gong Li, and Ken Watanabe.
 The film was directed by Rob Marshall, and garnered three Academy Awards.

 In 2000, Golden received the Golden Plate Award of the American Academy of Achievement.

+He is a member of the board of directors of the New York Times.